isomerpages/nlb-biblioasia/_jul-2009/邓小平与新加坡经验 Deng Xiaoping and Singapore Experience.md

   at the Lee Kong Chian Reference Library’s Chinese Collection on Chinese leader Deng Xiao Ping and his 1978 visit to Singapore.
 ---
+#### Senior Library _Vicky Gao_ highlights books and resources available at the Lee Kong Chian Reference Library’s Chinese Collection on Chinese leader Deng Xiao Ping and his 1978 visit to Singapore.